jose-elias-alvarez/obsidian-geocoding-properties/README.md

 ##### [Free Geocoding API](https://geocode.maps.co)

-This is the plugin's default API.
+This is the default API.
 It's free, but accuracy is not guaranteed, and you may be subjected to rate limiting.
-(It also tends to show duplicates.)
+(It also tends to show multiple entries for the same location.)

 ##### [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview)